 Summer Boot Camps – Summer Break

-The British Youth IT College is hosting Summer Boot Camps this year during the Summer Break from school.
+The British Youth International college is hosting Summer Boot Camps this year during the Summer Break from school.
 Does your child want to learn to make their own games?
 How about learn how their console games are made?
 This is all available during our Computer Coding Boot Camp this Summer!

 9 – 14 Year Old Boot Camps